Preventing Rank Collapse in Federated Low-Rank Adaptation with Client Heterogeneity: Conclusion

-The intuitive mechanism behind Theorem~\ref{thm:erc} is a mismatch in heterogeneous-rank aggregation: \textit{the same aggregation weight is applied to all rank directions, while higher-rank directions are supported by only a subset of clients.} Specifically, for a given rank direction $i$, only clients with $r_k \ge i$ contribute to the update, yielding $p_i M$ effective contributors in expectation.
-However, \texttt{FedAvg} nevertheless normalizes the aggregation by the total number of clients $M$ in a rank-agnostic manner, even though the effective number of contributors is inherently rank-dependent.
-In expectation, the update along direction $i$ behaves as
+The intuition behind Theorem~\ref{thm:erc} is a mismatch in heterogeneous-rank aggregation: all rank directions use the same aggregation weight, while higher-rank directions are supported by fewer clients.
+For a rank direction $i$, only clients with $r_k \ge i$ contribute, yielding $p_i M$ effective contributors in expectation.
+However, \texttt{FedAvg}~\cite{mcmahan2017communication} still normalizes by the total number of clients $M$, regardless of this rank-dependent support.
+Thus, in expectation, the update along direction $i$ behaves as

 As illustrated in Figure~\ref{fig:flexlora}, this mismatch systematically attenuates higher-rank updates at each aggregation round, and the effect accumulates over training to ultimately induce rank collapse.
 For the shared directions ($i \le r_1$), we have $p_i = 1$, and the updates are properly averaged.
 In contrast, for higher-rank directions ($i > r_1$), $p_i < 1$, causing their updates to be systematically suppressed (\textit{i.e.,} diluted under uniform averaging) by a multiplicative factor $p_i$ across rounds.
 Consequently, energy in higher-rank directions decays geometrically relative to the shared rank $r_1$, and the global update becomes dominated by the top-$r_1$ directions.